ryangrose/easy-pandoc-templates/README.md

 ## installation

-To install, copy the given template to `~/.pandoc/templates`
+To install, copy the given template to `~/.pandoc/templates`.
+If installing via git, be sure to link the files properly.

 ## filewatcher